m-bartos/m-bartos/README.md

 This realization led me to enroll in 42 Prague, where I started from the ground up with C programming.
 After completing a four-week-long selection boot camp, I was accepted as a student and I am currently immersed in the 42 Prague Common Core program full-time.

 Choosing C as my starting point has proven beneficial, given its proximity to the Unix terminal, making everything click.
-I anticipate gaining more experience in C and exploring object-oriented programming with C++, Python, Java, or other languages in the future.
+I anticipate gaining more experience in C and exploring object-oriented programming with C++, C#, Python, Java, or other languages in the future.

 ## 42 Prague
 I am currently exploring the basics of networking, **[C++](https://github.com/m-bartos/42_CPP00-04)** (C++98 standard) and C#.